 The goal here is pretty simple, ladies and Gettlemans.
 It’s the same goal every year.
 Most of us play in 10 to 12-man leagues.
 That means that, if we don’t have a top 5-6 tight end, our starting tight end is below average.
 That’s math.
 Now, not every top five tight end is a difference maker.
 Sometimes there are only a couple of guys that really move the needle.
 And in some years there might be more than five or six.
 But, at the very least, if your tight end is in the top five, then you know the position isn’t holding you back compared to your peers.
 All your teachers back in school were wrong.
 You ARE above average.

 When you actually sit down and look at the tight ends after the top few, it becomes crystal clear as to why we want to gun for upside.
 And that’s because there isn’t a huge difference between the mid to back-end TE1s anyway.
-In full PPR in 2021, the difference between the TE8 and TE11 was quite literally less than a point.
+In full PPR in 2022, the the difference between the TE7 and TE12 was 7 points.
+In 2021 the difference between TE8 and TE11 was quite literally less than a point.

 The Two Paths